Snowflakieeeee/DetectiveCatt/README.md

-Hello there!
-I am a young developer, I know python, c# and a little bit of rust and c.
-Im making a programming language right now called nub#, for nubs :>
+Hello there, I am mochi (well thats how I am known in Discord) I am a pretty young developer that works in Python, C, C++, Little bit of JS and html Gave up on rust because of its slight complexity but might give it a try later Currently interested in working to make programming languages (Duckie lang, Kidscript, are few i worked on) and my most recent one I am working on is called Zmm (or Z--) for no apparent reason

-Please give me project ideas I keep running out of them o.o For contacting me, my discord is Mochii#3636
+I always run out of ideas so feel free to send ideas on my Discord :- For contacting me, my discord is Snowflake#3636

 Cat out~